opensearch-project/documentation-website/_notifications-plugin/api.md

 ---

-## List supported channel types
+## List supported channel configurations

-Returns a list of supported channel types.
+To retrieve a list of all supported notification configuration types, send a GET request to the `features` resource.

 #### Sample Request